 The male then mounts the female from behind.
 As shells pose a problem, they must twist their tails together so that the mail turtle can enter his penis and pass semen into the female’s cloaca.

-Depending on the turtle species and availability of water nearby, this step can be carried out either inland or in water.
+Depending on the turtle species and the availability of water nearby, this step can be carried out either inland or in water.

 What Are the Reproductive Organs In Male And Female Turtles?

-All turtles have a body cavity called cloaca positioned around the base of the tail on the underside.
+All turtles have a body cavity called a cloaca positioned around the base of the tail on the underside.
 This organ comprises both urinary and anal openings.
 In the male, a cloaca comprises a penis that’s capable of extending from the body.
-In females, it includes a track leading to ovaries.
+In females, it includes a track leading to the ovaries.